cjohansen/replicant/README.md

 Using Replicant is simple: express your UI (yes, the whole thing) as hiccup, pass it to Replicant, sit back and enjoy.
-When you need to update the UI, do it all over again, and Replicant will do just what's needed up update the DOM.
+When you need to update the UI, do it all over again, and Replicant will do just what's needed to update the DOM.

 ```clj
 (require '[replicant.dom :as r])